Amend your soil with the best available compost that aids in improving the aeration and water retention capacity of your garden grounds.

 If you need visual help with composting, try this out!

-The Mountain Valley Seed Company composts are Vermicompost that primarily enhance plant growth by promoting water retention in the soil.
+The Mountain Valley Worm Castings are vermicomposts that primarily enhance plant growth by promoting water retention in the soil.

-This Compost is OMRI certified and is made of cow manure that has been processed and refined by red earthworms.
+This compost is OMRI certified because it is made of cow manure, processed, and refined by red earthworms.

 Earthworms act as aerators and help to break down the ingredients by mixing and crushing them.

-Not to mention, it turned out to be an excellent alternative to chemical fertilizers.
-It provides an excellent soil amendment and maintains water retention.
+It is also an excellent alternative to chemical fertilizers.
+Organic compost provides excellent soil amendment and maintains water retention.

 - Clean, odorless, and convenient